go-gitea/gitea/docs/content/doc/advanced/oauth2-provider.md

 ![Authorization Page](/authorize.png)

 The user will now be asked to authorize your application.
-If authorizes it the user will be redirected to the `REDIRECT_URL`, for example:
+If they authorize it, the user will be redirected to the `REDIRECT_URL`, for example:

 ```url
 https://[REDIRECT_URI]?code=RETURNED_CODE&state=STATE
 ```

-2. After you obtained to `code` from the redirect, you can request a new application and refresh token.
+2. Using the provided `code` from the redirect, you can request a new application and refresh token.
 The access token endpoints accepts POST requests with  `application/json` and `application/x-www-form-urlencoded` body, for example:

 ```curl
 POST https://[YOUR-GITEA-URL]/login/oauth/access_token